Open Letter to the Chancellor of the Exchequer on Investing in R&D

 The letter follows concern from across the sector about the Government’s commitment to its £22bn target.
 Last week CaSE published analysis shows the effect of the Government delaying reaching its R&D target by three years – a potential loss of £11bn of private investment.
 CaSE has also published further analysis showing that the UK has stagnated on R&D over last 20 years as comparator nations have rushed forward, and that the UK target for the next five years is least ambitious of comparator nations – other nations pushing for much further and faster R&D growth.
-You can read about all our work on Spending Review 2021 here.

 You can read the full text of the letter below and use the download link.
 The letter was also covered in the Financial Times.